 http://library.csusm.edu/about/policies/disabilities.asp The Library provides services and resources to users with disabilities, including expert research help.

 Special testing accommodations are approved and provided to students with documented disabilities on a case-by-case basis.
 A member of the DSS counseling staff will determine if testing accommodations are required for each individual student, and which specific accommodations will be allowed.
 This will be done using the interactive process involving the student.
-Only students with disability documentation from an appropriate professional (such as a medical doctor, psychologist or psychiatrist) will be considered for services.
+Only students with disability documentation from an appropriate professional (such as a medical doctor, psychologist, or psychiatrist) will be considered for services.

 If the student decides to use special testing accommodations for a class, the packet should be given to the instructor during the first week of class and the student should verbally inform the instructor that exams will be taken through DSS.
 The instructor will complete the remainder of the form and should return it directly to DSS within the first few weeks of the semester.
 It is preferable that the instructor return the blue accommodations form to the Testing Center to ensure the integrity of the information on the form.
 Students need to check in with the Testing Center within two weeks after giving the packet to the instructor to ensure receipt.

 If the student decides that testing accommodations will not be needed for a class, the packet should not be given to the instructor since DSS will not be involved in administering exams or quizzes for that class.

 If exams are being administered by the instructor on a “to be announced” basis, it is the student’s is responsibility to contact DSS as soon as the exam date is announced in class.
 If the instructor changes an exam date, the student should inform DSS right away and reschedule the previously set testing accommodation.